 Finally, don’t be afraid to ask for help when needed!

 Exercise for Seniors: How to Find A Gym?

 The Age-Friendly Facilities and Services Locator from AARP and the International Council on Active Aging (ICAA) makes it easy to find a gym that is tailored to seniors’ needs.
 By simply typing in your zip code or choosing the type of facility you are looking for in the drop-down box, selecting your state and city, and clicking the ‘search’ button, you will see a variety of gym options.

 As an extra plus, the locator employs icons to assist you in determining whether the gym is a good fit for your level of exercise.
 Check the “Getting Started” indicator next to the senior fitness facility if you’re getting started with exercise.
 Or you can check the yellow “Athlete” icon too.
 This is helpful if you routinely participate in contests or strenuous recreational activities.

 Super Friendly Fitness Classes for Seniors

-The Y’s Active Older Adults Program
+3. The Y’s Active Older Adults Program

 Sometimes, finding senior exercise classes in your region can be difficult.
 As a result, you can consider launching your own senior fitness program.
 Consider establishing a senior-specific program at your place of worship, community center, or local gym.
 With 10,000 Baby Boomers turning 65 every day, a workout program for seniors is sure to be popular.

-Lifting weights is a terrific way to build your muscles.
+Strength training is a terrific way to build your muscles.
 But if you’re new to exercising, make sure you have a licensed fitness trainer or teacher present to keep an eye on you.
 Resistance bands are a fantastic alternative to lifting weights if you don’t feel comfortable doing so.
 You can execute these stretches with your own body weight and still reap the advantages of strength training.